Readers are advised that the nature of the following content may be distressing.

 Emergency preparedness

-The Department of Environment, Energy and Climate Action (DEECA) is the Control Agency for managing emergency animal diseases, and the department would lead Victoria’s emergency response to an HPAI H5N1 outbreak.
+The Department of Environment, Energy and Climate Action (DEECA) is the Control Agency for managing emergency animal diseases, the department is the lead for Victoria’s emergency response to an H5 bird flu incursion.

-We are also working closely with government agencies, land managers, the wildlife welfare sector, Traditional Owners and other relevant organisations to prepare for a potential HPAI H5N1 detection in Victoria.
+We are also working closely with government agencies, land managers, the wildlife welfare sector, Traditional Owners and other relevant organisations to prepare for a potential H5 bird flu detection in Victoria.

-There are limited options for responding to the potential impacts of HPAI H5N1 on wildlife.
+There are limited options for responding to the potential impacts of H5 bird flu on wildlife.

-Our extensive emergency preparedness activities include:
+Our extensive emergency preparedness activities have included:

 Surveillance